bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/glossary/abstraction.md

 ## See also

-- {{interwiki("wikipedia", "Abstraction (computer science)", "Abstraction"on Wikipedia
+- [interwiki("wikipedia", "Abstraction (computer science)", "Abstraction"on Wikipedia